This article was last updated by on

 Improve Soil Nutrition

-This is one of the sectors I have focused on most while taking care of my Blueberries.
+This is one of the sectors I have focused on most while caring for my Blueberries.
 This goes without saying that soil nutrition is integral to growing plants.

-I was lucky that I had the notion of planting a bush bean near my Blueberry, only to find out later that it adds nutrients, including nitrogen, to the soil.
+I was lucky to plant a bush bean near my Blueberry, only to find out later that it adds nutrients, including nitrogen, to the soil.

 Now I have tasty beans and cute little healthy Blueberries I can munch on.
 It’s a win-win game!